Last update: 08/25/2014

-Tickets for all September shows scheduled in the Starbright Theatre will go on sale August 1 (and not before) due to the new online ticketing system being implemented by Sun City Summerlin Community Association Inc. The new system will provide for online purchasing of theater and dance tickets.
+Tickets for upcoming shows scheduled in the Starbright Theatre are now on sale via the new Sun City Summerlin online ticketing system.
+The new system offers online purchasing of theater and dance tickets.
 For more details, see the article in the August LINK magazine, page 7.
-The hyperlink for online purchasing will be posted here on Friday, August 1, when the new ticketing system goes into operation.

 Show tickets may be

-purchased at Desert Vista, Mountain Shadows and the Pinnacle.
+purchased in person at Desert Vista, Mountain Shadows and the Pinnacle.

 Just a reminder to all our residents that there is currently no reserved